 |Follow PSU Men's Basketball:||Follow @PennStateMBB|

-Veteran coach Jim Ferry was appointed as an assistant coach for the Nittany Lions by Penn State head coach Patrick Chambers in the summer 2017.
+Jim Ferry begins his first season at Penn State after the veteran mentor and former Duquesne head coach was appointed as an assistant coach for the Nittany Lions by head coach Patrick Chambers in summer 2017.

 Prior to his five years at Duquesne, Ferry spent 10 seasons as head coach at LIU Brooklyn, guiding that program to unprecedented levels of success.
 At Long Island, Ferry led the Blackbirds to Northeast Conference regular-season titles and tournament championships in 2011 and 2012, including their first NCAA Championship appearance in 14 years.

 Ferry engineered a turnaround at LIU Brooklyn, inheriting a team that had won only five games in the season before his arrival.
-He transformed the program into a winner, posting back-to-back campaigns of at least 25 wins, and helped position the Blackbirds for a third-straight NCAA Tournament appearance.
+He transformed the program into a winner, posting back-to-back campaigns of at least 25 wins, and helped position the Blackbirds for a third-straight NCAA Tournament appearance in 2013.

 With his offensive-minded approach, Ferry has produced some of the nation's top scoring squads.
 LIU Brooklyn was the fourth-highest scoring team in the country in 2011 and the 2012 Blackbirds ranked second, scoring at a clip of 81.4 points per game.
 In addition to steady improvements in other key statistical markers at Duquesne, the Dukes closed in on an 80 points per game average in 2015-16.

-The Elmont, N.Y., native entered the coaching ranks as an assistant at his alma mater, Keene State College, in Keene, New Hampshire, following his graduation in 1990.
+The Elmont, N.Y., native, who owns a career record of 314-265 in 19 years as a head coach, entered the coaching ranks as an assistant at his alma mater, Keene State College, in Keene, New Hampshire, following his graduation in 1990.
 He then served as an assistant coach at Bentley College for seven years before his first season as a head coach came at Plymouth State in 1988-99.
 Ferry returned to his home state to lead Adelphi University, compiling an 82-11 record in three seasons from 1999-2002.

 Ferry played one year at New York Tech before transferring to Keene State, where he posted a double-digit scoring average for his career.
 Ferry led the Owls in scoring as a junior and was team captain as a senior.
 The son of a New York City transit police officer, he earned his undergraduate degree in public safety science.

-Ferry and his wife Kelly, are the parents of four children: Victoria, twins Hannah and James, and Leo.
+Ferry and his wife Kelly, are the parents of four children: Victoria, a Penn State graduate, twins Hannah and James, and Leo.
+Hannah is a sophomore at Penn State.